ibm-cloud-architecture/dba-gitops-catalog/README.md

 # Digital Business Automation Solution gitOps catalog

-The GitOps Catalog includes [kustomize](http://kustomize.io) bases and overlays folders for a number of OpenShift operators needed to develop Digital Business Automation solution and services.
+This GitOps Catalog includes [kustomize](http://kustomize.io) bases and overlays folders for a number of OpenShift operators needed to develop Digital Business Automation solution and services.

 This project is using the same structure as introduce by Red Hat COP team in [this repository](https://github.com/redhat-cop/gitops-catalog).